akazad13/adda/README.md

 # Easy Connect

-This repository contains a social app built using angular 17, and asp.net 8 with Entity Framework.
+This repository contains a social app built using angular 18, a standalone single-page application with asp.net 8 as backend API with Entity Framework.

 ## Getting Started